altexdim/sourcemod-plugin-gungame/README.txt

 	Unofficial_4 1.0.0.1.2:
-		* Fixed bug with no message about tied with the leader when leader on level 2 (first level gained) Fixed FindLeader to return CLIENT (now it returns LEVEL not CLIENT). (!!!)
+		* Fixed bug with no message about tied with the leader when leader on level 2 (first level gained) Fixed FindLeader to return CLIENT (it was returning LEVEL not CLIENT). (!!!)
 		* Fixed bug with no message about leaders if stealing level
 		* ChangeLevel and FindLeader should come together, because each ChangeLevel can change and the CurrentLeader.